SupreetKaur05/ADA/README.md

 4. Combine the submatrices C11, C12, C21, and C22 to form the final matrix C:
    C = [[C11, C12], [C21, C22]]

 5. If the matrix size is small enough (base case), perform normal matrix multiplication instead of recursion.

+OUTPUT:
+Enter the size of the matrix (power of 2): 2
+Enter elements of Matrix A:
+1 2
+3 4
+Enter elements of Matrix B:
+5 6
+7 8
+Resulting Matrix C:
+19 22
+43 50

 Time Complexity: O(n^log2(7)) ≈ O(n^2.81)